taigrr/neocrush.nvim/README.md

 This plugin manages the LSP client directly via `vim.lsp.start()` on `VimEnter`.
 Adding it to Mason would cause duplicate clients or conflicts.

+This deviates from typical LSP setup, but is necessary for seamless integration with agentic coding workflows, allowing the LSP to launch and track Crush edits without opening a file first.

 If you previously had crush-lsp in your LSP config, remove it:

 ```lua